MicrosoftDocs/azure-dev-docs/java/migrate-weblogic-to-wildfly.md

 Migrate any JCA connectors and JAAS modules by following the instructions at [Install modules and dependencies](/azure/app-service/containers/configure-language-java#install-modules-and-dependencies).

 > [!NOTE]
-> If you're following the recommended architecture of one WAR per application, consider migrating server-level classpath libraries and JNDI resources into the application.
+> If you're following the recommended architecture of one WAR per application, consider migrating server-level classpath libraries and JNDI resources into your application.
 This will significantly simplify component governance and change management.
 If you want to deploy more than one WAR per application, you should review one of our companion guides mentioned at the beginning of this guide.

 ### Migrate scheduled jobs

-At a minimum, you should move your scheduled jobs to an Azure VM so they're no longer part of the application.
-Or you can opt to modernize them into event driven Java using Azure services such as Azure Functions, SQL Database, Event Hubs, etc.
+At a minimum, you should move your scheduled jobs to an Azure VM so they're no longer part of your application.
+Or you can opt to modernize them into event driven Java using Azure services such as Azure Functions, SQL Database, Event Hubs, and so on.

 ### Restart and smoke-test